Community Options: History

 The organization was founded in February 1989 by Robert Stack, the President and CEO, along with a small group of disability advocates, including Dr. Colleen Wieck, Frank Zak, Paul Hritz and Elizabeth Pendler, to create residential and employment supports for individuals with disabilities.
 As of 2008, the organization supported over 1,400 people with disabilities.
 Community Options also advocates for the deinstitutionalization movement.
 The organization states that all people with disabilities should live in community-based settings and be released from state-run institutions and large congregate settings.

 In 1992, Community Options opened their first four group homes in New Jersey.
 From 1995 to 2011, group homes were opened in Pennsylvania, Texas, New York, South Carolina, Kentucky and Tennessee.

 The United States House of Representatives honored Community Options for 25 years of service on February 10, 2014.
 On May 8, 2014, the organization gave Thomas Kean, the 48th governor of New Jersey, its Betty Pendler Award for his years of service dedicated to people with disabilities.

 As of 2021, Community Options supports over 4,500 people with disabilities.
 With approximately 5,000 employees, it is one of the largest nonprofit organizations in New Jersey.
 Community Options operates over 550 group homes in the country, including 150 in New Jersey and 120 in Pennsylvania.

+In 2022, Community Options entered Iowa to transition people from Glenwood Resource Center into the community.